-□ Establish an effective multi-agency referral and intervention process to identify vulnerable individuals.

-□ Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and

-□ Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.

-□ The Channel programme focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+□ Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and □ Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability. □ The Channel programme focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 It provides a mechanism for Academys to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
+An individual's participation in the programme is entirely voluntary at all stages. □ Academys have a duty to cooperate with the Channel programme in the carrying out of its functions, and with the Police in providing information about they face and reduce vulnerability.
+The Channel programme focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+It provides a mechanism for Academys to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
 An individual's participation in the programme is entirely voluntary at all stages.

-□ Academys have a duty to cooperate with the Channel programme in the carrying out of its functions, and with the Police in providing information about an individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015).
+Academys have a duty to cooperate with the Channel programme in the ıt people who are identified as being vulnerable to being drawn into terrorism.
+It provides a mechanism for Academys to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
+An individual's participation in the programme is entirely voluntary at all stages.
+Academys have a duty to cooperate with the Channel programme in the individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015).

-- □ The Prevent Duty.
+The Prevent Duty.
+I THE FIGURE DULY. ------------------- --------------------

-- Educate Against Hate
+Educate Against Hate

-- □ ACT Early | Prevent radicalisation
+☐ ACT Early | Prevent radicalisation